 Wiesel appeared in a famous photograph taken at Buchenwald

 The photograph depicted male inmates sitting and laying on cramped bunk beds and was taken at Buchenwald Concentration Camp on April 16th, 1945 after the camp was liberated by the Allies.
 The photo was published in the New York Times the next month.
 In the photograph, Wiesel is in the second row of bunks, seventh from the left.
 He can be spotted next to the second vertical beam that bisects the photo.

 Wiesel spoke out about Bosnian ethnic cleansing and South African apartheid

-The period of Bosnian ethnic cleaning occurred during the Bosnian was, from 1992 to 1995.
-Large numbers of Bosnian muslims and Croats were removed from their homes and expelled by the Army of Rpublika Srpska.
-When speaking about the events, the UN Security Council described the Bosniaks was participating in “grave breaches of the Geneva Conventions and other violations of international humanitarian law.”
+The period of Bosnian ethnic cleansing occurred during the Bosnian war, from 1992 to 1995.
+Large numbers of Bosnian Muslims and Croats were removed from their homes and expelled by the Army of Republika Srpska.
+When speaking about the events, the UN Security Council described the Bosniaks as participating in “grave breaches of the Geneva Conventions and other violations of international humanitarian law.”